Public service in the US: Increasingly thankless, exhausting | WTOP

 Derek Lies, a dad of two boys in Romeo, said he felt for teachers — at first.
 But as the union pushed back on returning to the classroom, “my sympathy went away,” he said.

-The good reputation of the schools in Romeo had been part of the draw when Lies, a mechanical engineer, moved with his family to Michigan from California more than five years ago.
-But he started to worry when the pandemic arrived, and he became a regular presence at the school board meetings thereafter.
-When Mathis made his case about safety at last August’s online meeting, Lies was unmoved.

-“If you want to keep your job, you have to come to work,” Lies said in a recent interview.
-“And if that’s not OK, we’re going to have to find someone to replace you.”

 Years ago, Lies was a firefighter.
-He doesn’t deny that burnout is real and that COVID-19 has made many jobs harder.
-“Maybe I’ve become less understanding,” he said.
 If there’s one group of public servants who have reason to gripe, he added, it’s police, who’ve faced heightened scrutiny over the killings of George Floyd and others.

 “I can’t imagine anyone wanting that job right now,” Lies said.